cfpland/frontend/content/guides/03-how-conferences-choose-speakers.md

 ### 2. A Good Blend of Topics

 Most conferences want a mix of sessions because attendees are often looking for different things.
-Some want to be inspired by the big picture sessions and keynotes; others want to learn specific niche technologies from experts; others are just curious, and want to know what's trending.
+Some want to be inspired by the big-picture sessions and keynotes; others want to learn specific niche technologies from experts; others are just curious, and want to know what's trending.

-> Having big picture sessions can make for a very generic program.
-As such, a limited number of big picture presentations tend to get picked with a larger number of more specialist topics.
+> Having big-picture sessions can make for a very generic program.
+As such, a limited number of big-picture presentations tend to get picked with a larger number of more specialist topics.
 > _[Jono Bacon](https://www.jonobacon.com/2019/01/21/get-your-cfp-session-picked/)_

 Experienced organizers usually shoot for a good blend so they can maximize the value to attendees.